 I grew up eating them every holiday.
 Despite having them abagillion times, I'm still in love with them.

 I've had to answer this question a few times.
 The answer is no. Although they look alike and are marketed a like, they're two different root vegetables.
 Yams have are cylinder shaped with thicker and darker rough skin and whiter meat.

 Yams can grow way bigger than sweet potatoes.
 Don't believe me then look at this and this!
 Ginormous huh?
 Yams also contain more starch than sweet potatoes.
 So they require more butter when cooked.
 And lastly, they have more calories than sweet potatoes.

 Sweet potatoes, on the other hand, are a darker orange color, smoother skin and a tubular shape with tapered ends.
 Also, if you don't live in Africa, Asia, South America or Oceania you're most likely buying sweet potatoes and not yams.

 So, if you see a "yam" in the grocery store, it's most likely a sweet potato.
 But no worries, you can probably find yams at specialty stores or international markets.

-FYI, In this post you’ll notice that I call sweet potatoes yams, just know I’m referring to sweet potatoes lol.
-Now that their differences are cleared up, let’s get back to this candied sweet potatoes recipe.
+FYI, In this post you'll notice that I call sweet potatoes yams, just know I'm referring to sweet potatoes lol.
+So candied sweet potatoes are basically the same as candied yams.
+Now that their differences are cleared up, let's get back to the recipe.

-My mom used to make homemade candied yams on the stove-top with lemon and they were great!
-There were even times, during busy weekdays when she’d come home after a long day of work and doctored up canned candied yams served with mac and cheese and fried chicken.
+My mom used to make her candied yams on the stove-top with lemon and they were great!
+There were even times, during busy weekdays when she'd come home after a long day of work and doctored up the canned version served with mac and cheese and fried chicken.

 It was the best.
-However, I prefer homemade candied yams and that’s the ONLY way I make them.
+However, I prefer mine homemade that's the ONLY way I make them.